ixiaopan/blog/content/post/linear-regression-01.md

-Therefore, $R^2$ tells us how much variance of $y$ has been explained by our models.
+Therefore, $R^2$ tells us how much the variance of $y$ has been explained by our models.
 The higher the $R^2$ is, the better our model is.